primo-io/prototype-documentation/index.md

 ###3.4 Prototype Design

 The whole product is made out of laser cut wood, mainly 4 mm thick, with only one layer being 1mm thick.
-You can laser cut these parts using services like Ponoko, or we can like a FabLab.
-The first prototype was laser cut inside FabLab Lugano, while the product development advanced in FabLab Torino, where part of Primo development team still resides.
+You can laser cut these parts using services like Ponoko, or in your local FabLab.
+The first prototype was laser cut inside [FabLab Lugano](http://fablab.supsi.ch/), while the product development advanced in [FabLab Torino](http://fablabtorino.org/), where part of Primo development team still resides.

 Building Cubetto and the Interface Board is a laborious but very simple procedure, their shells are basically boxes.
 The real complexity lays in the Instruction Blocks.
 They are a double 4mm wood layer with magnets and resistors soldered inside.